 Virginia criminal lawyers are an integral part of the federal and state justice systems.
 Defense attorneys uphold the rights and protections of criminal defendants including the right to a fair trial, the right to due process and the right to effective assistance of counsel.
 Nicole Naum believes strongly that each of her clients deserves effective representation that ensures all rights and privileges are protected.
 Nicole Naum also speaks on misdemeanors and felonies in Virginia.

 There are many different types of controlled substances that are illegal to possess and distribute under Virginia law, and each one carries a different level of danger to the public.
 The Commonwealth groups these into six different classifications, or schedules, with penalties that can vary according to the schedule of the drug.
-The least severe is Schedule 6.

-The most severe penalties will be associated with schedule 1 controlled substances.
+The least severe schedule of controlled substances is Schedule 6, and the most severe penalties will be associated with Schedule 1 controlled substances.
 These are considered not only the most dangerous substances for public consumption, but also drugs that have a high risk of becoming addictive with extensive use.
-Schedule 1 includes drugs like heroin, GHB and ecstasy.
+Schedule 1 includes drugs like heroin, GHB and MDMA (ecstasy).
 If you have been charged with a drug related offense and you are unaware of which specific charge you are facing and the penalties that could accompany a conviction, please contact our attorneys for more information.

 One of the more commonly prosecuted crimes in the Commonwealth of Virginia and throughout the nation, driving under the influence carries very serious penalties, even with a first time conviction.
-And the penalties you could face for a drunk driving charge will increase exponentially with more violations.
-A first DUI violation carries a maximum penalty of a year in jail and a fine of up to $2,500.
+A first time DUI violation carries a maximum penalty of a year in jail and a fine of up to $2,500.
 With the presence of a prior DUI conviction on your record, the penalties you may face increase exponentially.